onflow/docs/docs/cadence/language/access-control.md

 With this pattern, we can store a `SubResource` on an `OuterResource` value, and create different ways to access that nested resource depending on the entitlement one posseses.
-Somoneone with only an unauthorized reference to `OuterResource` can only call the `getPubRef` function, and thus can only get an unauthorized reference to `SubResource` that lets them call `foo`.
+Someone with only an unauthorized reference to `OuterResource` can only call the `getPubRef` function, and thus can only get an unauthorized reference to `SubResource` that lets them call `foo`.
-However, someone with a `OuterEntitlement`-authorized refererence to the `OuterResource` can call the `getEntitledRef` function, giving them a `SubEntitlement`-authorized reference to `SubResource` that allows them to call `bar`.
+However, someone with a `OuterEntitlement`-authorized reference to the `OuterResource` can call the `getEntitledRef` function, giving them a `SubEntitlement`-authorized reference to `SubResource` that allows them to call `bar`.

 This pattern is functional, but it is unfortunate that we are forced to "duplicate" the accessors to `SubResource`,